Mastercard/flow/IMPLEMENTATION_STATUS.md

 IntelliJ interaction and the user's workload trial remain open.
 No speedup, release acceptance or locked-desktop pass is claimed.

+## Native-progress follow-up: reproduced, not fixed — 2026-09-17

+The PIT stall also reproduces without PIT or mutation instrumentation.
+An isolated run of `busyTargetTwoMakesRealInlineProgressAndRestoresContextOnReuse` passed, but the fourth subsequent bounded invocation failed its chain terminal-listener order assertion.
+That is a separate observation, not a reproduction of the hang and not yet a justified reason to change the assertion.

+A throwaway process-bounded harness then repeatedly invoked the unchanged genuine Launcher fixture.
+On `busy-chain` iteration 93 it captured 78 started/completed leaves, 78 restored contexts and one remaining queued native task.
+The factory was waiting in `FlowAdmission.next()` and the other worker was parked in the native pool.
+The live pool snapshot was parallelism 2, size 2, active 1, running 0, tasks 1, submissions 0.
+Flow 020 had been registered but had not started; its successor 021 had not been registered.
+The probe's ten-second per-call deadline dumped the real events/stacks and terminated its own JVM.
+This makes an instrumentation-only explanation untenable; it does not prove a missed notification.

+A three-flow regression reduced the insufficient-progress condition: one native worker is held in an independent body, A is the only queued prerequisite, and B cannot be admitted until A publishes its real dependency binding.
+A registration receipt coordinates the held worker; no fabricated native execution is used.
+The original queue-width threshold failed this regression with the bounded fixture timeout (5.61 seconds).
+Removing that threshold passed the same test (0.527 seconds), including native counts, inline execution, context restoration and binding.

+**That candidate is rejected, not implemented.** The full adapter suite with it ran 302 cases and failed 11: five fixture-cancellation cases, three independent binding/progress cases and three native-resource cases, including combined resource/chain/context/report acceptance.
+Unconditionally executing a queued child on the factory does not preserve the existing cancellation and scheduling contracts.
+Both production and test sources were restored to their committed baseline, checked with an empty Git diff before recompilation.
+The restored full adapter suite passed 301 cases with zero failures, errors or skips in 1 minute 37 seconds; this confirms rollback of the candidate's regressions, not absence of the intermittent baseline stall.
+No existing assertion or test was disabled, and the new red regression is retained in the diagnostic archive rather than presented as a completed implementation.

+The separate `native-progress-investigation.tar.gz` archive under the evidence directory above contains the rejected source snapshot, its three-flow regression, the standalone probe, live stall evidence, behavioral red/green logs, and all 302 candidate-suite XML results.
+SHA-256:
+`58937b6575c6c65549bf14a743657add0956a4fc744998e3ed00f6b7dd867af8`.
+Its green focused test is **not** acceptance of the rejected candidate.
+The original `evidence.tar.gz` remains unchanged.

+Decision for follow-up: do not replace the threshold with an idle-worker heuristic, drain the pool, weaken cancellation assertions, or introduce an alternate body executor.
+A native-wait/progress solution must pass both the bounded small-backlog reproducer and the existing cancellation/independent-progress contracts before a fresh Jupiter mutation run.
+The earlier “resolved” native-progress checkpoint below is historical and is superseded by this open finding.

 ## Post-functional cleanup clarification — 2026-09-16

 The user clarified that the remaining simplification/refactoring/test-reduction